marvin-hansen/bazel_rust_cross_llvm/README.md

 * "-Copt-level=3",
 * "-Cstrip=symbols",

-All these optimizations have been wrapped in a custom Rust binary rule that serves as a drop in replace for the conventional rust_binary rule:
+All optimizations have been wrapped in a custom Rust binary rule that serves as a drop in replace for the conventional rust_binary rule:

 ```
 load("//:build/binary.bzl", "build_binary_opt")